Contributed By Dirican | Gözütok

 The one-year hardening period applies to:

-These transactions should have been made within one year prior to the bankruptcy of the debtor or the attachment of its assets in order for these transactions to be annulled.
+These transactions must have been made within one year prior to the bankruptcy of the debtor or the attachment of its assets in order for these transactions to be annulled.

 The two-year hardening period applies to donations or gifts.

-The five-year hardening period applies to transactions made by the debtor with one of its creditors with the aim of harming its other creditors provided that the creditor with whom the transactions are made is aware of the insolvency and the aim of the debtor at the time of the transaction.
+The five-year hardening period applies to transactions made by the debtor with one of its creditors with the aim of harming its other creditors provided that the creditor with whom the transactions were made was aware of the insolvency and the aim of the debtor at the time of the transaction.

-As explained the 11.1 Historical Transactions, the debtor's dispositive transactions subject to cancellation are divided into three groups as per the EBL.
+As explained in 11.1 Historical Transactions, the debtor’s dispositive transactions subject to cancellation are divided into three groups as per the EBL.

 The look-back periods are periods of prescription and therefore they are taken into account ex officio.

 The bankruptcy administration files actions for annulment as the legal representative of the bankruptcy estate.
-If filing an action for annulment by the bankruptcy administration is considered unnecessary at the second or subsequent meetings of creditors, the right of filing a lawsuit may be given to the creditor or creditors who request it.
-Furthermore, the annulment lawsuit shall be filed against the third-party individual who benefitted from the dispositive transaction.
+If filing an action for annulment by the bankruptcy administration is considered unnecessary at the second meeting or any subsequent meetings of creditors, the right of filing a lawsuit may be given to the creditor or creditors that request it.